OneBalance-io/onebalance-examples/eip-7702/README.md

-# EIP-7702 USDC Transfer Example
+# EIP-7702 Examples

-Demonstrates atomic cross-chain USDC transfer using EIP-7702 delegation with OneBalance.
+Demonstrates cross-chain USDC transfers using EIP-7702 delegation with OneBalance.

 ## What is EIP-7702?